Workers' Comp Adjuster Tricks & Insurance Company Tactics (2026)

 Every dollar they deny you is a dollar their company keeps.
 Adjusters receive training in claim denial techniques, settlement negotiation psychology, and legal loopholes.
 They know injured workers are vulnerable, in pain, and financially desperate.
 And they use that against you.

-This article exposes the most common tactics so you can protect yourself.
+This article exposes the most common insurance company tactics and adjuster tricks used against California workers in 2026 so you can protect yourself.

 Tactic 1: The Friendly Adjuster Act